pankajtakawale/llm-reproducibility-activations/project_report.md

 ### 10.1 Summary of Findings

-This study provides strong empirical evidence that **activation function choice significantly impacts reproducibility in language models**, with important architectural dependencies.
+This study provides empirical evidence about the **relationship between activation functions and reproducibility in language models**, revealing that **activation choice significantly impacts all architectures**.

 **Primary Findings:**

-1. **Smooth activations improve reproducibility in transformers**: SmeLU β=1.0 achieved 10.4% better reproducibility than ReLU in CharLM with only 0.34% accuracy cost.

-2. **Architecture matters more than activation**: LSTMs show near-perfect reproducibility (~0.002 Relative PD) regardless of activation, while transformers show 100× higher variation.

-3. **Larger smoothing parameter improves reproducibility**: SmeLU β=1.0 outperformed β=0.5 in 4 of 6 architectures, suggesting smoothness is a tunable property.

-4. **Minimal accuracy trade-offs**: The reproducibility gain from smooth activations comes at negligible accuracy cost (0.3-1.2%), making it a favorable trade-off for many applications.

-5. **GELU emerges as balanced choice**: Matches ReLU accuracy while offering smoothness benefits, validating its widespread adoption in modern transformers.

-6. **Activation function effects are architecture-dependent**: Transformers benefit significantly from smooth activations, while LSTMs' internal gating provides intrinsic stability.
+1. **Activation choice matters significantly**: ALL five architectures show activation sensitivity (CV: 9.87%-23.03%), with effect sizes ranging from 1.25× to 1.78× within each architecture.

+2. **SwiGLU emerges as best activation**: Consistently achieves lowest PD across CharLM (0.593), ConvLM (0.780), and NanoTransformer (0.850) - **best overall activation for reproducibility**.

+3. **ReLU shows poor reproducibility**: Worst performer in MiniGPT (1.627) and ConvLM (1.127), contradicting common assumptions about ReLU's stability.

+4. **MiniGPT most activation-sensitive**: Shows 23.03% CV with 78.2% difference between best (GELU: 0.913) and worst (ReLU: 1.627) activations - GPT-style architectures highly dependent on activation choice.

+5. **CharLM shows strong activation effects**: 20.26% CV with 44.8% improvement from SwiGLU (0.593) vs Swish (1.095) - gated smooth activations provide major reproducibility gains.

+6. **Architecture AND activation both matter**: Best configuration (CharLM-SwiGLU: 0.593) vs worst (MiniGPT-ReLU: 1.627) spans **2.74× difference**, showing both factors contribute substantially.

 ### 10.3 Contribution to the Field

 This work contributes to the growing understanding of reproducibility in deep learning by:

-1. **Extending prior vision results to language models**
+1. **Extending prior work to language models**: Applies Shamir et al.'s reproducibility framework to character-level language modeling
-2. **Identifying architecture-specific effects** (transformers vs LSTMs)
-3. **Providing quantitative reproducibility metrics** for language models
-4. **Demonstrating favorable accuracy-reproducibility trade-offs**
-5. **Offering practical guidelines** for activation function selection
+2. **Demonstrating universal activation sensitivity**: Shows ALL architectures are activation-dependent (CV: 9.87%-23.03%)
+3. **Identifying SwiGLU as optimal**: First comprehensive evidence that gated smooth activations provide best reproducibility
+4. **Challenging ReLU assumptions**: Reveals ReLU shows poor reproducibility compared to smooth activations
+5. **Providing quantitative metrics**: Complete CV% and PD measurements across 5 models × 6 activations
+6. **Offering actionable guidelines**: Use SwiGLU for reproducibility-critical applications, avoid ReLU in GPT-style models
-6. **Open-sourcing complete experimental framework**
+6. **Open-sourcing complete experimental framework**: Enables reproducibility on consumer hardware

 ### 10.4 Broader Impact

 **For Scientific Reproducibility:**
-Smooth activation functions can reduce experimental variance, making it easier to:
-- Replicate published results
-- Distinguish real effects from random noise
-- Conduct meaningful ablation studies
-- Validate hypotheses with confidence
+Understanding architectural effects on reproducibility helps researchers:
+- Choose inherently stable architectures (LSTMs) when reproducibility is critical
+- Recognize that small activation changes have minimal impact
+- Focus optimization efforts on architecture design rather than activation tuning
+- Set realistic expectations for reproducibility improvements

 **For Production AI Systems:**
-More reproducible models provide:
-- Predictable behavior for safety-critical applications
-- Easier debugging and maintenance
-- Consistent model updates
-- Reduced deployment risk
+Architecture-based reproducibility insights provide:
+- Clear guidance: Use LSTM-based architectures for maximum stability
+- Evidence that activation function changes won't significantly improve reproducibility in most cases
+- Understanding that computational overhead from smooth activations may not justify minimal gains

 **For Understanding Deep Learning:**
-The architecture-dependent nature of activation function effects reveals that reproducibility is not a universal property but depends on:
+The architecture-dominant finding reveals that reproducibility depends on:
-- Inductive biases (recurrence vs attention)
-- Gradient flow patterns
-- Loss landscape geometry
-- Interaction between components
+- **Structural inductive biases** (LSTM gating >> activation smoothness)
+- **Model capacity and scale** (400K params may behave differently from 7B)
+- **Training dynamics** (200 iterations may not capture long-term effects)
+- **Architectural design choices** rather than activation functions

 ### 10.5 Final Thoughts

-Irreproducibility in deep learning is often treated as an unavoidable consequence of stochastic optimization.
-This work demonstrates that **simple architectural choices**, specifically activation function selection, can meaningfully improve reproducibility at minimal cost.
+Irreproducibility in deep learning is often attributed to many factors including activation functions.
+This work demonstrates that **architectural choices dominate over activation selection** for reproducibility.
+While smooth activation functions show marginal benefits in CharLM (~0.28%), the effect is negligible compared to choosing inherently stable architectures like LSTMs.

 Ultimately, as AI systems are deployed in increasingly critical applications (healthcare, finance, autonomous systems), reproducibility must be elevated from a "nice-to-have" to a **design requirement**.
-Our work provides actionable insights for achieving this goal through informed activation function selection.
+Our work suggests this goal is best achieved through **architecture selection** (e.g., LSTM-based designs) rather than activation function tuning.

 ---